AleAnsani/plssempower/README.md

 # install plssempower
 devtools::install_github("AleAnsani/plssempower")
  ```
+What?!
+You still don't use R?!
+Ok, ok, I can get that...no biggie, we're inclusive here.
+Make sure you scroll down and you'll find a surprise just for you...

 ## 🚀 What does this package do?
 `plssempower` is an R package for computing power and sensitivity analyses in Partial Least Squares Structural Equation Modelling (PLS-SEM) using the inverse square root method.